Edit a Huddle Metric

 How to Edit a Metric

-1. Click on Tools & Setup > Metrics from the left-hand menu in Teamgage
+1. Click on Huddle > Metrics from the left-hand menu in Teamgage

 Here's what it looks like